redcatphp/strategy/README.md

  By far the most common real-world usage of Dependency Injection is to enable a single instance of an object to be accessible to different parts of the application.
 For example, Database objects and locale configuration are common candidates for this purpose.

- Wire makes it possible to create an object that is shared throughout the application.
+ Ding makes it possible to create an object that is shared throughout the application.
 Anything which would traditionally be a global variable, a singleton, accessible statically or accessed through a Service Locator / Repository is considered a shared object.

  Any class constructor which asks for an instance of a class that has been marked as shared will be passed the shared instance of the object rather than a new instance.

 ### 5.1 Using rules to configure shared dependencies

  The method of defining shared objects is by Rules.
-See the section on [Rules](http://redcatphp.com/wire-dependency-injection#config-rules) below for more information.
+See the section on [Rules](http://redcatphp.com/ding-dependency-injection#config-rules) below for more information.
 They are used to configure the container.
 Here's how a shared object is defined using a rule.

- Wire accepts a rule for a given class an applies it each time it creates an instance of that class.
+ Ding accepts a rule for a given class an applies it each time it creates an instance of that class.
 A rule is an array with a set of options that will be applied when an instance is requested from the container.

  This example uses PDO as this is a very common use-case.
 ```php